Discipline Procedures and Procedural Fairness

 Following interview(s) with parents/caregivers, the School may recommend a student seek assistance from the SCAS Wellbeing team.
 If needed, counselling from an independent professional may be recommended.

-Primary and Secondary students may be at times given a Progress Card which is completed by all staff at the conclusion of each period.
-This Progress Card records the student’s progress and attitude within that period.
+Primary and Secondary students may be at times given a Progress Card or Behaviour Contract which is completed by all staff at the conclusion of each period.
+This Progress Card or Behaviour Contract records the student’s progress and attitude within that period.
+In the Primary School, parents/caregivers are asked to countersign the card each day or communicate with staff by phone, Diary or email for the duration of the contract.
 A Progress Card will normally, but not exclusively, be a requirement of students on probation.
-Parents/caregivers are asked to countersign the Progress Card each day for the duration of the Progress Card.
+Parents/caregivers are asked to countersign each day for the duration of the Progress Card.